indimail/indimail-virtualdomains/.github/INSTALL-MINI.md

 IndiMail includes a QMQP server, qmail-qmqpd.
 You also need to have tcpserver installed.

-first create /etc/indimail/etc/qmqp.tcp in tcprules format to allow queueing from the authorized hosts. make sure to deny connections from unauthorized hosts. for example, if queueing is allowed from 1.2.3.\*:
+first create /etc/indimail/tcp/qmqp.tcp in tcprules format to allow queueing from the authorized hosts. make sure to deny connections from unauthorized hosts. for example, if queueing is allowed from 1.2.3.\*:

 ```
 1.2.3.:allow
 :deny
 ```

-Then create /etc/indimail/etc/qmqp.cdb:
+Then create /etc/indimail/tcp/qmqp.cdb:

 ```
-$ sudo /usr/bin/tcprules /etc/indimail/etc/qmqp.cdb \
+$ sudo qmailctl cdb
-  /etc/indimail/etc/qmqp.tmp < /etc/indimail/etc/qmqp.tcp
+building /etc/indimail/tcp/tcp.qmqp.cdb:                   [  OK  ]
 ```

-You can change /etc/indimail/etc/qmqp.tcp and run tcprules again at any time.
+You can change /etc/indimail/tcp/qmqp.tcp and run qmailctl again at any time.
 Finally qmail-qmqpd to be run under supervise:

 ```
 sudo /usr/sbin/svctool --qmqp=628 --servicedir=/service --maxdaemons=75 --maxperip=25 \